aneldev/dynadux-history-middleware/README.md

 // Try to go to evening
 appStore.history.activateRestorePoint('evening');
 // The todos still are 301, 302, 304
-// A console.error is occured.
+// A console.error is occured

 ```